longsleep/pixel-linux/README.md

   - Only has USB2 / no USB3.
   - Keyboard is missing some keys, requires extra Kernal patches to get POS1, END, PAGE-UP/DOWN.
+  - Need to keep Chrome OS on the SSD to be able to recover from complete power loss.
+See [here](http://dev.chromium.org/chromium-os/developer-information-for-chrome-os-devices/workaround-for-battery-discharge-in-dev-mode) for reasons.

   To sum this up, the Chromebook Pixel is the platform of choice and can only be recommended if you are willing to work around the issues to get Linux on